 Distressing Furniture: 6 Techniques Anyone Can Do

 Do you have a piece of furniture that you love but it’s just not quite the right color or style for your farmhouse decorated home?
 Don’t worry, you can distress it to give it a more antique look!
-In this post, we’re walking through the 6 best distressing furniture techniques for your painted furniture.
+In this post, we’re walking you through the 6 best distressing furniture techniques for your painted furniture.

 black painted and distressed dresser with stained wood top